coderKr/Twitter-Crisis-Analysis/README.md

 ## Contributing
-All code, writing, and analysis in this repository is done by Kripa Agarwal and Ashley John for academic purposes.
+All code, writing, and analysis in this repository is done by Kripa Agarwal (ka467@cornell.edu) and Ashley John (aaj58@cornell.edu) for academic purposes at Cornell University in Spring 2018.